 Communication Section Council.
-The Communication Section Council serves as a support to communications professionals in the association and nonprofit industry by collecting and disseminating best practices and providing resources in the areas of print and electronic publishing, online communication tools, public relations, media relations, and presentations.
-This group requires two face-to-face meetingsLearn more about the Communication Section
+The Communication Section Council serves as a support to communications professionals in the association and nonprofit industry by collecting and disseminating best practices and providing resources and tools in the areas of print and electronic publishing, online communication, public relations, media relations, and presentations.
+The groups meets in person twice a year.Learn more about the Communication Section

 Component Relations Section Council.
 The Component Relations Section Council guides and recommends content for ASAE's Component Relations Section related to chapter, affiliate, section, and other component relations and management issues.
 This group requires two face-to-face meetings each year.Learn more about the Component Relations Section

 Development Committee.
 The ASAE Foundation Development Committee supports the work of the ASAE Foundation by raising awareness about the value of the foundation and its research and identifying and securing financial resources within the association community.
 Committee members leverage their professional relationships and affiliations to solicit donations directly from individuals, organizations, and for-profit companies.

 Diversity + Inclusion Committee.
 The D+I Committee works to promote a greater understanding of why supporting diversity within associations and fostering a culture of inclusion are a business imperative for the industry.
 The committee creates community within ASAE’s membership around D+I topics, helps identify ways to greater engage underrepresented groups (as well as the greater ASAE membership) in these topics, and develops resources to increase the cultural competency of association professionals and staff.